boschglobal/automotive-bus-schema/README.md

 ### Usage

 After compiling the output can be integrated in the simulation model code.
 Please refer to the [FlatBuffers Tutorial](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html) for example usage of compiled code, e.g. how to read or write data structures defined in a schema.

+### Examples

+This repository includes the following examples:

+* [cmake](doc/examples/cmake.md) - An example of a CMake based project with the Signal Schema and MsgPack.
+* [streams](doc/examples/streams.md) - How to use the Stream Interface Frame Schema with FlatBuffers.

 ## Dependencies